PhD / Post Doctoral Opportunities

 Oral Dynamics Lab

-Lab Director: Pascal van Lieshout
+Lab Director: Dr. Pascal van Lieshout (Currently on Administrative Leave)

 The ODL is a specialized facility for research in the area of oral motor control.
 The research in the ODL concentrates on speech and swallowing behaviours in normal and disordered populations, including stroke patients with aphasia and verbal apraxia, people who stutter and individuals suffering from Parkinson’s disease.
 Concepts and tools of non-linear dynamical system theories are used to study motor coordination skills and learning at different levels.
 In particular, the focus is on different types of constraints that act upon the oral motor system (e.g., linguistic structure, task familiarity) in the way they shape the nature and stability of the dynamic coupling between articulators like tongue, lips and jaw.
 A better understanding of this relationship will provide new insights in the origin of speech and swallowing problems, which will support the development of improved assessment and rehabilitation techniques for these patients.
 A second line of research in the lab is dedicated to the development of new oral rehabilitation tools that support diagnosis and treatment of speech and voice disorders.